rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/cert.md

 ## Description

-This module is a useful administrative scanner that allows you to cover a subnet to check whether or not server certificates are expired.
+This module is a useful administrative scanner that allows you to cover a subnet to check whether or not server http certificates are expired.
 Using this scanner, you can uncover issuer of certificate, issue and expiry date.
-If you find a expired certificate, you can exploit it.

 ## Verification Steps